-Consumer financing for the retail purchase of manufactured homes needs to become generally more available before marked emergence from current low home shipment levels can occur.
-Restrictive underwriting guidelines, irregular appraisal processes, higher interest rates compared to site-built homes, regulatory burdens, a limited number of institutions lending to manufactured home buyers and limited secondary market availability for manufactured home loans are significant constraints to industry growth.
-We are working directly with other industry participants to develop manufactured home consumer financing models to attract industry financiers interested in furthering or expanding lending opportunities in the industry.
-We have invested in community-based lending initiatives that provide home-only financing to new residents of certain manufactured home communities.
-CountryPlace has developed chattel lending programs to grow sales of homes through traditional distribution points as well.
-We believe that growing our participation in chattel lending may provide additional sales growth opportunities for our factory-built housing operation.
+Restrictive underwriting guidelines, irregular appraisal processes, higher interest rates compared to mortgages for site-built homes, regulatory burdens, a limited number of institutions lending to manufactured home buyers and limited secondary market availability for manufactured home loans have been significant constraints to industry growth.
+We are working directly with other industry participants to develop manufactured home consumer financing loan portfolios to attract industry financiers interested in furthering or expanding lending opportunities in the industry.
+Additionally, we continue to invest in community-based lending initiatives that provide home-only financing to new residents of certain manufactured home communities.
+Our mortgage subsidiary has developed and invests in home-only lending programs to grow sales of homes through traditional distribution points as well.
+We believe that growing our participation in home-only lending may provide additional sales growth opportunities for our factory-built housing operations.

 We are also working through industry trade associations to encourage favorable legislative and GSE action to address the mortgage financing needs of potential buyers of affordable homes.
 Federal law requires the GSEs to issue a regulation to implement the "Duty to Serve" requirements specified in the Federal Housing Enterprises Financial Safety and Soundness Act of 1992, as amended by the Housing and Economic Recovery Act of 2008.
-On May 8, 2017, FNMA and FHLMC released their Underserved Markets Plan that describes, with specificity, the actions they will take over a three-year period to fulfill the "Duty to Serve" obligation.
-The focus of each of the three-year plans is to establish steps to ensure chattel loans can be purchased in bulk prior to proceeding with a chattel loan pilot.
-Expansion of the secondary market for chattel lending through the GSEs could provide further demand for housing, as lending options would likely become more available to home buyers.
-Although some limited progress has been made in the area, meaningful positive impact in the form of increased home orders has yet to be realized.
+FNMA and FHLMC released their final Underserved Markets Plan that describes, with specificity, the actions they will take over a three-year period to fulfill the "Duty to Serve" obligation.
+These plans became effective on January 1, 2018.
+Each of the three-year plans is intended to establish steps to ensure home-only loans can be purchased in bulk prior to proceeding with a pilot program to purchase these loans.
+Expansion of the secondary market for home-only lending through the GSEs could provide further demand for housing, as lending options would likely become more available to home buyers.
+Although some limited progress has been made in this area, meaningful positive impact in the form of increased home orders has yet to be realized.